LLNL/RAJA/docs/sphinx/user_guide/tutorial/indexset_segments.rst

     ``RAJA::TypedListSegment`` iteration space constructs
   * ``RAJA::TypedIndexSet`` container and associated execution policies

-Loop variables and their associated iteration spaces are fundamental to writing loop kernels in RAJA.
-RAJA provides some basic iteration space types that serve as flexible building blocks that can be used to form a variety of loop iteration patterns.
+The concepts of iteration spaces and associated Loop variables are central to writing kernels in RAJA.
+RAJA provides basic iteration space types that serve as flexible building blocks that can be used to form a variety of loop iteration patterns.
 These types can be used to define a particular order for loop iterates, aggregate and partition iterates, as well as other configurations.
-Although the constructs described in the section are useful in numerical computations and parallel execution, the examples only contain print statements and sequential execution.
-The goal is to show you how to use RAJA iteration space constructs.

 The examples in this section focus on how to use RAJA index sets and iteration space segments, such as index ranges and lists of indices.
 Lists of indices